Lokeshrathi/Indian-Elections-2019-Analysis/README.md

 - Number of candidates from various categories.
 (General does win).

-### Please feel free to check my notebook and hover over these charts to gain more insights.
+### Please feel free to check my notebook and [hover over these charts to gain more insights](https://www.kaggle.com/lokeshrth4617/indian-election-2019)